TheEdoRan/next-safe-action/README.md

 Another way to mutate data from client is by using the `useAction` hook.
 This is useful when you need global access to the action state in the Client Component.

+`useAction` uses React's `useTransition` hook behind the scenes to manage the mutation.

 Here's how it works:

 ```tsx